Maheeb/Maheeb.github.io/README.md

 # About This Project

 This is a HTML form.
 Using this form it is possible to send data in server.
-I did it for one of my university course
+I did it for one of my university course purpose